Founding partners

 8 February - 22 March 2024

-The Bounty Trough New Zealand research cruise is a 21-day expedition onboard R/V. Tangaroa, followed by a workshop, undertaken jointly by Ocean Census and The National Institute of Water and Atmospheric Research (NIWA), with the participation of Ocean Census Science Network scientists.
+The Bounty Trough New Zealand research cruise is a 21-day expedition onboard R/V. Tangaroa, followed by a workshop, undertaken jointly by the Ocean Census and The National Institute of Water and Atmospheric Research (NIWA), with the participation of Ocean Census Science Network scientists.

 Our ambition is to sample down to an incredible 5,000 metres in these under-explored waters.